bekabug/100-days-of-code/log.md

 3. Laravel Fumbling
 ..* Install Composer?
 ..* ??
-..* That will probably be it for my hour
+..* That will probably be it for my evening

 **Today's Progress**:
 1. I cloned my first forked repo...this one! yay!